deepak-muley/dm-nkp-gitops-infra/region-usa/az1/README.md

 ### 2. Bootstrap Workload Clusters

-After workload clusters are created and accessible (Flux is already installed by NKP):
+After workload clusters are created and accessible (Flux controllers are already installed by NKP in `kommander-flux` namespace):

 ```bash
 # dm-nkp-workload-1